Jashepp/express-http2-workaround/README.md

 ### How to use

-When required, a function is available to call with an obect as the argument that must contain the express module and the http2 module.
+When required, a function is available to call with an object as the argument that must contain the express module and the http2 module.
 If you want the express middleware to be automatically attached to the express application, simply pass the application as 'app' (see Method 1 below).

 Method 1:
 ```javascript